Who is it for?

 The module provides an introduction to the interactions between global business and society and explores the changing role and responsibilities of the multinational firm in the 21st century.
 The goal of the module is to provide you with an overview of the current issues and prospects with regard to the expectations of society towards business, and with contemporary social and environmental issues in global business.

-You will also take any two electives from the Cass-based or internationally delivered electives across all master’s degrees.
+You will also take any two electives from the Bayes-based or internationally delivered electives across all master’s degrees.

 We review all our courses regularly to keep them up-to-date on issues of both theory and practice.